BOSTON UNIVERSITY EARNS 4-1 WIN AT MERRIMACK COLLEGE

-Senior forward Wade Megan had a goal and an assist for the Terriers
+Senior forward Wade Megan registers goals and assist for Terriers

 Kyle Bigos (Upland, Calif.) was the lone Warrior to score on Friday night as his slap shot from the point beat Sean Maguire.
 Bigos took a nice feed from John Gustafsson (Ljungby, Sweden) at the top of the left circle and fired it into the back of the net.
 Quinn Gould (Fort McMurray, AB) also picked up his first assist on the season on Bigos' third goal of the season.

 The Terriers opened up the scoring on the night as their leading goal scorer, Wade Megan found the back of the net on the shorthanded opportunity.
 Megan skated through a couple of Warrior defenders and wristed the puck over the glove of Rasmus Tirronen (Espoo, Finland) from the top of the circles.

 Boston University nearly extended their lead later in the period as they hit two posts on a power play opportunity.
 The Warriors survived the opening 20 minutes trailing 1-0 despite outshooting the Terriers 14-13.

 The Terriers extended their lead to three in the second period as they found the back of the net on two even strength goals.
 Sahir Gill scored his fourth of the season after a great feed from Alexx Privitera gave him a wide open shot at the net.
 Just over 10 minutes later, Boston University made it 3-0 as Cason Hohmann beat Tirronen between the legs.

 The Terriers capped their scoring at the 10:23 mark of the final period as Matt Nieto scored his fifth goal of the season with the assists going to Evan Rodrigues and Danny O'Regan.